LesKemVal/RBlock-BD-Packet/docs/ForPartners/partner-deck.md

 ## 🧩 Platform Overview

-- Fully branded, white-label-ready investing platform
+Fully branded, white-label-ready investing platform designed to support issuer campaigns through a compliant interface.
+Built to integrate with FINRA-registered intermediaries (funding portals or broker-dealers) for Reg CF and Reg D/A+ offerings.

+**Role of Platform vs. Regulated Intermediary:**
+While the platform (R. Block Holdings) provides user onboarding, content management, and investor education tools, **all investment transactions are executed through a regulated entity**.
+The platform UI does not host transaction functionality directly — it redirects to the intermediary for escrow, payment processing, and regulatory disclosures.

-- Reg CF compliant from day one (Reg A+ planned as milestone)
+**Reg CF Compliant from Day One** (Reg A+ support in development)
-- KYC, escrow, and smart contract infrastructure already in place
+KYC, escrow, and smart contract infrastructure integrated via partners
-- Community-driven and cap-table-integrated fundraising logic
+Community-driven campaigns with cap-table-integrated logic
+Clear separation between marketing, onboarding, and regulated transaction flow

+> For Regulation Crowdfunding compliance requirements, visit [SEC.gov](https://www.sec.gov/smallbusiness/exemptofferings/regcrowdfunding).

 ---